metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/redeemed-amount.md

 - **Maximum**: The maximum amount of NFTs that can be minted.

-{% dialect-switcher title="Set up a Candy Machine using the Redeemed Amount Guard" %}
+{% dialect-switcher title="Set up a Core Candy Machine using the Redeemed Amount Guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}